-7 Verification Methods
+5.8 Verification Methods

-This report has so far discussed the proposed VEDLIoT architectural framework, methodology for establishing the requirements, relevant performance metrics for DL IoT systems as well as methodology for creating the specification.
-This chapter will discuss how to tie those aspects together and verify the final work product by validating the fulfillment of the specification through measurable metrics.
-In the proposed VEDLIoT architectural framework, demonstrated in Figure 6.2, it's clear that verification methods should be applied on each individual box.
-It's also important to highlight the need of verification methods on the horizontal dimension, providing a methodology to ensure the integration of the clusters of concerns, as well as the vertical dimension, providing a methodology to verify the maintained functionality as requested.
+Based on the specification and derived performance metrics, a methodology which acknowledges the impact of distributed AI needs to be established.
+In the proposed VEDLIOT architectural framework, demonstrated in Figure 5.2, it is clear that verification methods should be applied on each individual "cluster-of-concern".
+It's also important to highlight the need of verification methods on the horizontal dimension, providing a methodology to ensure the integration of the clusters of concerns, as well as the vertical dimension, providing a methodology to verify the maintained function-ality as requested.